sf-wdi-22-23/modules-23/w06-ruby-on-rails/d4-dusk-intro-active-record/README.md

 The `seed.rb` file is magic, because it _already_ knows about all of the models and gems in your rails app.
 All you have to do is tell it what data to create!

-Now, back in the rails console, type `Talk.all`.
-Does it show the new talk you just created?
+Now, back in the rails console, type `Speaker.all`.
+Does it show the new speaker you just created?

 #### Exercises ([Active Record docs](http://guides.rubyonrails.org/active_record_basics.html) will help)
-Seed your database with at least 3 talks using the FFaker gem.
+Seed your database with at least 3 speakers using the FFaker gem.
 HINT: add `gem ffaker` to your `GEMFILE`. [ffaker documentation](https://github.com/ffaker/ffaker/blob/master/REFERENCE.md)

 Using the rails console:
-1. Delete a talk
+1. Delete a speaker
-1. Find the first talk
+1. Find the first speaker
-1. Find the last talk
+1. Find the last speaker
 1. Search by id
-1. Search by topic
+1. Search by first name
-1. Sort by topic
+1. Sort by last name
-1. Update the topic of a talk
+1. Update the email of a speaker
-1. Delete all the talks you created.
+1. Delete all the speakers you created.

 #### Stretch Exercises
-1. 1.
-Add a location column to the Talk table that will display the location of a given talk and update the database.
-HINT: `rails g migration AddLocationToTalks speaker:string`
+1. Add a phone column to the Speaker table that will display the location of a given speaker and update the database.
+HINT: `rails g migration AddPhoneToSpeakers phone:string` and then don't forget to migrate!
-1. In terminal, create a Speaker model with attributes `first_name`, `last_name`, and `email`.
+1. In terminal, create a Talk model with attributes `topic` and `duration`.
 1. Create a has many relationship between Speakers and Talks.